wonsunahn/CS1632_Fall2026/exercises/2/socratic_tutor.md

 - "List every object the fixture creates.
 For each one, is it the test target, something the test target depends on, or neither?"
 - "For the test target itself: what would you actually be testing if you made it a mock?
 Walk me through what a mock's methods do when you call them."
 - "For each dependency: the lecture gave a reason to replace dependencies with test doubles.
 What was that reason, in your own words?"
-- If the student's assignment is `RentACatIntegrationTest.setUp()`: "Your answer here is different from the unit test case.
+- "Now look at `CatUnitTest.setUp()` for a moment.
+Does `Cat` depend on any other class in this project?
+What does that tell you about how many mocks *that* fixture needs?"
+- "And `RentACatIntegrationTest.setUp()` — your answers there are different again.
 What is an integration test trying to find that a unit test can't?"
-- If the student's assignment is `CatUnitTest.setUp()`: "Does `Cat` depend on any other class in this project?
-What does that tell you about how many mocks this fixture needs?"
 - Verify: the student has correctly identified the test target as real, and can state the reason mocking the test target is pointless — not merely that it is "wrong."
 - "Now the fixture also asks you to redirect `System.out` into the `out` buffer.
 Why does a test need to capture system output at all — what kind of postcondition requires it?"
 - "The Exercise 2 spec warns you to use the `newline` variable rather than typing `\n`.
 What kind of failure is that warning trying to prevent, and would that failure show up on your own machine?"